Samsung Galaxy S10 Series Prices, Colour Options, Storage Models Revealed

 We are less than a month away from Samsung's Galaxy S10 series announcement but the flurry of leaks about the phones seems unending.
 We've got leaked renders that give us a fair understanding of the design of the Galaxy S10 series, expected specifications of the phones, and more.
 Now, adding to the rumour bag, the Italian pricing of the Samsung Galaxy S10 variants has been leaked in a fresh report.
-Furthermore, the cheapest variant of the series is now tipped to be called the Samsung Galaxy S10 Lite and not Samsung Galaxy S10E, as earlier expected.
+Furthermore, the cheapest and smallest variant of the series is now tipped to be called the Samsung Galaxy S10 Lite and not Samsung Galaxy S10E, as earlier expected.
+The other phones in Samsung Galaxy S10-series are said to be Samsung Galaxy S10 and Galaxy S10 Plus.

 Starting with the prices, a new TuttoAndroid report claims that the Samsung Galaxy S10 Lite, not Samsung Galaxy S10E (more on this later), will be priced at EUR 779 (roughly Rs.
 63,100) for the 6GB RAM + 128GB storage model, and it will be available in Black, White, Yellow, and Green colour options.
 The report adds that Samsung Galaxy S10 vanilla variant will be offered in 6GB RAM + 128GB storage and 8GB RAM + 512GB storage options, and will be priced at EUR 929 (roughly Rs.
 75,300) and EUR 1,179 (roughly Rs.
 95,500) respectively.
 The phone will reportedly be available in Black, White, and Green colour options.